Finance - Master of Science (M.Sc.)

 - Proof of English language knowledge (Not needed by applicants who have completed a Bachelor taught in English or whose mother tongue is English).
 As with the degree certificate, you can hand in the test results later.

-- Other information (e.g. about work experience, or letters of reference) can be added but they are not required.
+- Other information (e.g. letters of reference) can be added but they are not required.